aws-samples/amazon-serverless-datalake-workshop/instructions.md

 1. You will get an error due to a self-signed SSL certificate.
 This is expected.
 Depending on the browser, o make an exception.
 1. In the upper right, click Login.
 User is 'admin' and password was supplied when configuring the notebook server.

-# Extra Credit #2: Create Amazon Redshift Cluster
+### Create Amazon Redshift Cluster

 In this task, you will create an Amazon Redshift cluster.
 You will need a SQL client such as SQLWorkbenchJ to connect to the redshift cluster.

 **Make sure to delete the Redshift cluster after you complete the lab.**

 1. Open the AWS Console home page.
 Type 'Redshift' in the search box and load the Redshift console.
-1. Click 'Quick Launch' to launch a cluster
+1. Click **Quick Launch** to launch a cluster
-  1. Type Type: `ds2.xlarge`
+   - Type Type: `ds2.xlarge`
-  1. Number of Compute Nodes: `1`
+   - Number of Compute Nodes: `1`
-  1. Cluster Identifier: `serverless-datalake`
+   - Cluster Identifier: `serverless-datalake`
-  1. Master user name: `awsuser`
+   - Master user name: `awsuser`
-  1. Master user password: *create your own password*
+   - Master user password: *create your own password*
-  1. Confirm password: *re-enter password*
+   - Confirm password: *re-enter password*
-  1. Database Port: `5439`
+   - Database Port: `5439`
-  1. Available IAM Roles: `stack-name-redshift`
+   - Available IAM Roles: `stack-name-redshift`
-1. Got to the details for the newly created cluster.
+1. Go to the details for the newly created cluster.
-1. After the cluster is in the `ready` state, search for the 'JDBC URLURL' and copy it onto your clipbord.
+1. After the cluster is in the `ready` state, search for the **JDBC URL** and copy it onto your clipbord.
-1. Using the JDBC URL, connect to your SQL Client.
-For for information, [Connect Redshift to SqlWorkbenchJ](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-using-workbench.html)
+1. Using the **JDBC URL**, connect to your SQL Client.
+For more information, [Connect Redshift to SqlWorkbenchJ](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-using-workbench.html)

-## Part 2: Create an External Table
+## Create an External Table

 In this task, you will create an external table.
 Unlike a normal Redshift table, an external table references data stored in Amazon S3